OlGe404/ansible-collections/README.md

 # olge404.unix
-This ansible collection is useful to streamline and ease the automated installation and configuration of various software packages on unix-like operating systems (e.g. ubuntu, debian, alpine, RHEL and macOS).
+This ansible collection is useful to streamline and ease the automated installation and configuration of various software packages on unix-like operating systems (e.g. ubuntu, debian, linuxmint, alpine, almalinux, RHEL and macOS).

 # Usage and docs
 To install this collection, run: